ItsSamikshaVijay/TargetCTFWriteup/README.md

 - **Windows 10 Version 21H2 Security Update**
 - **Python Unsupported Version Detection**

-After analyzing each of the vulnerabilities, I chose **Windows 10 Version 21H2 Security Update (CVE-2024-29994)** as the most critical, given its potential OS-level impact.
+After analyzing each of the vulnerabilities, I chose **Windows 10 Version 21H2 Security Update (CVE-2024-29994)** as the most critical, given  the scope of its potential OS-level impact.

 ### Problem 2: QR Code Decryption